mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 This section discusses the use of drama process to help create coding communities of novices.

-As explore in the previous chapter my motivations for introducing these missions for participants in role stemmed from a desire to encourage or to subtly sanction emerging patterns of behaviour which appeared to help affect and identification with the community process of making.

   - result of analysis of interactions during game making,